 “This advance is the result of years of work by the community of physicians promoting the use of PSMA agents,” Dr. Schöder says.
 “It’s gratifying to see a collaborative effort result in a breakthrough that has the potential to make a difference for so many patients with advanced prostate cancer.”

-Before receiving the therapy, patients in the VISION trial were scanned with PSMA-directed PET imaging to make sure enough PSMA was present in the cells to make them likely to respond to the treatment.
+Before receiving the therapy, patients are scanned with PSMA-directed PET imaging to make sure enough PSMA is present in the cells to make them likely to respond to the treatment.
 If so, they received the radioactive drug by injection over four to six sessions, spaced six weeks apart.

 “I have been involved in the PSMA research since the end of my fellowship at MSK in the late 1990s,” says Dr. Morris, whose research has been supported by the philanthropy of John and Susan Magnier and Peter and Jean Scannell.
-“It’s amazing to see it all come to fruition this year.
+“It’s amazing to see it all come to fruition.
 The benefits these advances will bring to men with this common disease cannot be overstated.”

 Advances in radiotheranostics are supported by The Tow Foundation, long-time contributors to MSK’s mission.